 - Who approves the final result?

-It’s crucial to know who decision maker is.
+It’s crucial to know who the decision maker is.
 It would be great if it is one person.
 Searching for this person sometimes can be a real pain.
 But having made this, a manager would find the task much easier.

 Project scope and Gantt charts

-Scoping projects may be not difficult and challenging when a manager uses tools already tried and nowadays effectively used by thousands of people.
-There is a variety of them, so anyone is absolutely free to choose the one that will meet all requirements.
-One of these convenient tools is Gantt chart.
+Scoping projects may not be difficult and challenging when a manager uses tools already proved to be efficient for hundreds of projects.
+There is a variety of them, so anyone is free to choose the one that will meet all the requirements.

 GanttPRO online Gantt chart software is an effective way to get everything planned from scratch.
 It has a friendly interface and powerful features.